Advocates for the Rule of Law (ARL) is a Canadian think-tank and a registered not-for-profit corporation dedicated to promoting the rule of law.

 Canada’s stability and success have been made possible by an enduring Constitution and a vast cultural inheritance, of which the rule of law has been an essential feature.
 ARL is committed to educating the public about our legal history and traditions and to demonstrating that the rule of law has always been a “fundamental postulate of our constitutional structure.”**

 ARL generates regular legal commentary on a wide variety of topics and provides opportunities for legal scholarship and professional networking.
-We are also in partnership with the Runnymede Society, a law student membership group dedicated to the rule of law, constitutionalism and individual liberty.

 *Severn v.
 Ontario, (1878), 2 S.C.R.
 70 at 103 (dissent); Currie v.
 Harris Lithographing Co., O.J.
 No. 52 (C.A.); R. v.
 Crosstown Motors Ltd., A.J.
 No. 132, para.
 31 (Ct.
 Jus).